minimapletinytools/haskell-ffi-cabal-foreign-library-examples/README.md

 This repository contains a Cabal 2.0 project showing how to build a Haskell library to use in c/c++ using the new [foreign-library](https://cabal.readthedocs.io/en/latest/developing-packages.html#foreign-libraries) feature.
 The `foreign-library` feature greatly simplifies the process of creating Haskell libraries for use by other languages.

 The `lens` and `deepseq` packages are included primarily to test out dependencies.
 The example contains code is intended to test features _I_ need for my own projects, in particular [🥔 PuzzleScript](https://github.com/pdlla/PotatoPuzzleScript).
+I would love to merge a PR including more relevant examples 😘.

 ## Usage